Impeachment effort quashed by House Republicans and Democrats

 "He has harmed the society of the United States; brought shame and dishonor to the office of president of the United States; sowing discord among the people of the United States by associating the majesty and dignity of the presidency with causes rooted in white supremacy, bigotry, racism, anti-Semitism, white nationalism or neo-Nazism," Green said.

-Green's long-shot move in the in the Republican-led House quickly faltered.
+Green's long-shot move in the Republican-led House quickly faltered.
 The House voted 364-58 to table Green's resolution, which effectively killed the measure, with 126 Democrats voting to reject the resolution as well.

-The top two Democrats in the House — Minority Leader Nancy Pelosi, D-Calif., and Minority Whip Rep. Steny Hoyer, D-Maryland — said Green's effort was premature.
+The top two Democrats in the House — Minority Leader Nancy Pelosi of California and Minority Whip Steny Hoyer of Maryland — said Green's effort was premature.

 “Democrats are firmly focused on taking real, effective steps to improve the lives of hard-working Americans and defeating Republicans' cruel barrage of attacks on the middle class," Pelosi and Hoyer said in a joint statement.
 "Now is not the time to consider articles of impeachment."